 - 1. The Empowerment phase during which individual and community empowerment along with self-assessment activities are carried out.
 Since unemployment, especially if long-term, is proven to have one of the biggest negative effects on self-esteem, self-assessment and capacity building activities, matched with activities boosting labour market reinsertion skills in order to empower participants are carried out in this phase.
 The phase ideally ends with participants motivated to take on a proactive role starting their own social business or initiative. - 2.
-The Idea design phase during which SIH participants formulate their socially innovative idea, followed by fine tuning and pivoting activities by improving their understanding of clients/members, creating drafts of their business models and initiative development cycles.
-An important part of this phase is related to the human element of participants. - 3.
+The Idea design phase during which SIH participants formulate their socially innovative idea, followed by fine tuning and pivoting activities by improving their understanding of clients/members, creating drafts of their business models and initiative development cycles. - 3.
 The Idea growth phase is based on initial implementation activities establishing links with other companies and initiatives, looking for partnerships, understanding the financial and resource related challenges, learning about impact and human resources, developing prototypes and pilots.

-&lt;sup>6 Oxford dictionary definition of in situ: in the original or correct place
+6 Oxford dictionary definition of in situ: in the original or correct place

-4. The Scale-up phase during which participants start with implementation of incubated idea from initiating the establishment of the company or initiative, initial production and go to market activities, piloting and hiring, searching for financial support to scale up and internationalization activities.
+4. The Scale-up phase during which participants ideally start with implementation of incubated idea from initiating the establishment of the company or initiative, initial production and go to market activities, piloting and hiring, searching for financial support to scale up and internationalization activities.
 In this phase beneficiaries will learn and apply formal skills and competences of running business, paying taxes, hiring, preparing formal business plans and proposals, engaging communities, marketing and promotion, etc. Real content and activities of the placement phase will substantially differ among participants, depending on the idea's development phase of each participant, their capacities and capabilities and maturity of their idea that will define their readiness for realisation.